cfpb/consumerfinance.gov/docs/functional-testing.md

 ## Running Cypress

 We support both a headless docker container to execute our cypress tests as well as the already installed desktop application that comes packaged with cypress.
+The test files are located in the `test/cypress/integration/` directory.

 * To run the docker container execute `docker-compose -f docker-compose.e2e.yml run e2e`
   - If you have not previously set up a local Docker network, you will need to stop any running cfgov-refresh Docker containers, run `docker network create cfgov`, start the containers again, and then run the above command.

 * To run the desktop cypress aplication execute `yarn run cypress open` and select your test file to execute.

+* To run the tests from the commandline you can also invoke them via `yarn run cypress run`.
+You can read more about different command line arguments in the [Command-Line Documentation](https://docs.cypress.io/guides/guides/command-line.html#Options) provided by Cypress.

 ## Writing Cypress Tests